WTy-2/spec/src/run_rep.md

 [^note]:
     I think packing tags in memory might actually be possible if we added a special tag denoting a reference which could appear in any place in a value, but I need to think this over more.
-    In any case, this packing definitely would make implementation much more complicated, and for an initial compiler I really want something easy and consistent, not necessarily fast.
+    In any case, this packing definitely would make implementation more complicated, and for an initial compiler I really want something easy and consistent, not necessarily fast.